 It just makes no sense.
 Among the holidays, inclement weather and the kids still in school, what good reason is there to look for a new house during the winter?
 Surely spring and summer are the optimal seasons to go house hunting.
 Except that they are not.
 Here is why.

 The fact is that all prospective buyers ask themselves those very same questions.
 In most cases, the answer is to stay put and look out for the groundhog.
 This is why between a third and half of existing home sales occur during warm-weather months while under six percent happen in the first two months of the year.

 Even the old adversary of seasonal affective disorder (SAD) takes its toll.
 While it may not be a debilitating condition, it often invites delay and procrastination.
 Taken together, these factors knock out a good many rivals from contending for the optimal residence.

 Wintertime means a drop in inventory relative to the housing market.
 On the face of it, that should benefit the seller — and it often does.
 Just as frequently, however, the seller is feeling the need to be rid of a property.
 Home Sellers know that fewer people look in cold weather and thus wait to put the house on the market until things thaw out.

 With only a small fraction of purchasers on the prowl during the cold, dark days of winter, the entire chain of real estate conveyance is unburdened from a glut of sales clogging the pipeline when the days are longer.
 Realtors have more time for each client, as do lawyers, title companies, appraisers and home inspectors.

 Melting snow can penetrate through old roofing.
 Discerning lookers may ask to see the fireplace in action to confirm it is properly swept, an expense the seller should pick up.
 The point is that a house must defend itself in winter more than any other time of year.
 Viewing homes during this time, then, helps shoppers determine how well a structure weathers the, well, weather.
 The bitter chill and howling wind are your allies.

 They are more certain to accommodate their customers when they do not have so many of them.
 Better still, their flexibility can also extend to the pricing since discounts abound when the days are short.
 If that is not enough incentive, consider the integrity of your possessions.
 The trailer of a moving van is like cold storage in winter; in summer, they range from sauna to pizza oven.
 Most items do much better in cooler temperatures than in an oppressively hot trailer.

 Best of all, since this interest is paid at closing, buyers can itemize it on their returns for the year they close as opposed to waiting a full year.
 True, points are an expense people would rather avoid.
 Yet for those who close by December 31st, the sting of them is lessened when they lower your annual remittance to the federal government.

 Winter is young but it gets old fast.
 Sammamish Mortgage is a family-owned mortgage company based in the Pacific Northwest.
-We’ve been offering high-quality mortgage loans to buyers in WA, OR, ID, and CO for over 25 years.
+We’ve been offering high-quality mortgage loans to buyers in WA, OR, ID, and CO since 1992.
 If you’d like more information, contact us today.
 You can also View Rates, or click to get an Instant Rate Quote.
 Or, you can initiate the application process and Apply Now using our automated online system.